clientIO/joint/docs/src/joint/api/layout/Port.md

 Port layouts are functions that accept an array of port's `args` and return an array of port positions.
 Positions are relative to the element model bounding box.
 For example if we have an element at position `{ x:10, y:20 }` with a relative port position `{ x:1, y:2 }`, the absolute port position will be `{ x:11, y:22 }`.

 Port layout can be defined only at the `group` level.
 Optionally you can pass some additional arguments into the layout function via `args`.
-The `args` is the only way how to adjust port layout from the port definition perspective.
+The `args` is the only way to adjust port layout from the port definition perspective.

 ```javascript
 var rect = new joint.shapes.basic.Rect({